maikroeder/websauna/docs/source/tutorials/gettingstarted/tutorial_04.rst

 * Create a database

-* Have a user which can connect database
+* Have a user which can connect to the database

-* Create Websauna initial database table creation scripts
+* Create the initial database table creation scripts for Websauna

 * Run these scripts against your local database